 1. SEQUENTIAL COURSE [is not hard coded in the student information management system (SIMS).]

-Students who have taken (place relevant course(s) in the blank below (ex: STAT 100)) first may not then take this course for further credit.
+Students who have taken (place relevant course(s) in the blank below (ex: STAT 100)) first may not then take this course for further credit. n/a 2.
+ONE-WAY EQUIVALENCY [is not hard coded in SIMS.]
+(Place relevant course(s) in the blank below (ex: STAT 100)) will be accepted in lieu of this course. n/a 3.
+TWO-WAY EQUIVALENCY [is hard coded and enforced by SIMS.]
+Students with credit for (place relevant course(s) in the blank below (ex: STAT 100)) may not take this course for further credit. n/a Does the partner academic unit agree that this is a two-way equivalency?

-1

-n n

-11/ 0

--

-(Place relevant course(s) in the blank below (ex: STAT 100)) will be accepted in lieu of this course.

-Students with credit for (place relevant course(s) in the blank below (ex: STAT 100)) may not take this course for further credit.

-Does the partner academic unit agree that this is a two-way equivalency?
 YES NO Please also have the partner academic unit submit a course change form to update the course equivalency for their course(s).

-n/a FEES

-V NO

-YES

-Are there any proposed student fees associated with this course other than tuition fees?

-COURSE - LEVEL EDUCATIONAL GOALS (OPTIONAL)

-Once you have completed this course, you will be able to:

-1) Describe the organizational landscape and key stakeholders in avalanche safety in Canada

-2) Explain the physical factor contributing to the formation of the snowpack and the layer structure necessary for the formation of avalanches.
+4. SPECIAL TOPICS PRECLUSION STATEMENT [is not hard coded in SIMS.]
+FEES Are there any proposed student fees associated with this course other than tuition fees?
+YES NO COURSE - LEVEL EDUCATIONAL GOALS (OPTIONAL) Once you have completed this course, you will be able to: 1) Describe the organizational landscape and key stakeholders in avalanche safety in Canada 2) Explain the physical factor contributing to the formation of the snowpack and the layer structure necessary for the formation of avalanches.
 3) Explain the mechanical properties of snow and our current understanding of the fracture mechanical processes that lead to avalanche release.
 4) Recognize avalanche terrain and explain the principles for assessing its severity in different avalanche safety applications.
 5) Explain the process of assessing avalanche hazard and risk and point out similarities and differences among different avalanche safety applications.
 6) Explain common mitigation practices in different avalanche safety applications.
 7) Apply course concepts to suggest solutions to a current avalanche safety challenge.